shutterstock/chunker/README.md

 `@shutterstock/chunker` calls a blocking async callback _before_ adding an item that would exceed a user-defined size limit OR when the count of items limit is reached.

 A common use case for `@shutterstock/chunker` is as a "batch accumulator" that gathers up items to be processed in a batch where the batch has specific count and size constraints that must be followed.
-For example, sending batches to an AWS Kinesis Data Stream requires that there be 500 or less records totalling 500 MB or less in size.
+For example, sending batches to an AWS Kinesis Data Stream requires that there be 500 or less records totalling 5 MB or less in size (see [AWS Kinesis PutRecords](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecords.html)) .
 The record count part is easy, but the record size check and handling both is more difficult.

 # Getting Started